Journey into Finger Lakes Terroir & Best Wine Vintages

 Terroir, a French term, captures the diverse natural environmental factors that influence a wine's character.
 This encompasses the land's topography, soil composition, and overall climate, all contributing to the distinct flavors of wines.
 Additionally, terroir extends to smaller areas known as microclimates, referring to specific climate conditions within a smaller area of a wine region.
 These microclimates can narrow down to individual vineyards or even specific rows of vines within a vineyard.

-Mineral rich soils: Diverse soil compositions in the Finger Lakes region inspire winemakers to experiment with various grape varieties from vitis vinifera, Hybrids and Native.
+Mineral rich soils: Diverse soil compositions in the Finger Lakes region inspire winemakers to experiment with various grape varieties from vitis vinifera, hybrids and native.
 Lower-elevation lakes, Seneca and Cayuga, feature chalky, high-lime soil, while the higher-altitude lake, Keuka have more acidic soil, influencing the types of grapes cultivated.

 Hillsides and Moderate Temperatures: The steep hillsides and deep lakes not only provide ample drainage to vineyard sites but also create a moderating effect on temperatures.
 This dynamic interplay regulates airflow, minimizing humidity, preventing mildews, and ensuring optimal grape health in the cooler climate.